JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 > [!Note]
 Beyond the above proposal information, some additional notes about the composition of this project team:

+**About GSoD Project Lead:**

+MD PhD Msc Jakub Mitura Researcher specialising in creating artificial intelligence models for medical imaging.
+Holds a doctorate in medical sciences with a thesis titled ‘The Role of Positron Emission Tomography Using Fluorodeoxyglucose in the Diagnosis of Vascular Prosthesis Infections.’
+Additionally, holds a master’s degree in informatics with a specialisation in Big Data.
+Has authored scientific publications in the fields of medicine and artificial intelligence.

+**Additional Volunteer Notes:**

 Jacob Zelko was selected as a volunteer as he has a proven track record as a successful Google Summer of Code mentor for the past 3 years and is currently the Julia Organization's co-administrator for this years Google Summer of Code where he handles questions from both students and mentors.
 Given his experience, Jacob will provide guidance to Jakub and Sneha as needed to make sure this project is well-aligned with general Google Open Source program goals.
 Additionally, Jacob has a overseen many grants in the past through Google Summer of Code and former positions at Georgia Tech Research Institute and the Centers for Disease Control and will provide a valuable asset in answering any questions about the project scope.

 Anshul Singhvi is a former Google Summer of Code student and has a vast swath of experience of working across the Julia ecosystem.
 In particular, Anshul has membership with numerous Julia organizations and will be a crucial asset to not only what are best practices for documentation deployment but can also help with how to best unify JuliaHealth packages within JuliaHealth itself and potentially across the greater Julia landscape.
-His insight will be crucial to mitigate any redundant work or answer oustanding questions to make sure this project is ran as effectively as possible.
+His insight will be crucial to mitigate any redundant work or answer outsanding questions to make sure this project is ran as effectively as possible.
 Also, given Anshul's tremendous experience in delivering contract work, he will be key in making sure the metrics we investigate and report on for the case study in our final report will be done rigorously and to the best of the technical writer's ability given the data we have access to.

-**About Mentor**
-MD PhD Msc Jakub Mitura Researcher specialising in creating artificial intelligence models for medical imaging.
-Holds a doctorate in medical sciences with a thesis titled ‘The Role of Positron Emission Tomography Using Fluorodeoxyglucose in the Diagnosis of Vascular Prosthesis Infections.’
-Additionally, holds a master’s degree in informatics with a specialisation in Big Data.
-Has authored scientific publications in the fields of medicine and artificial intelligence.
 </div>